lalebdi/AlgorithmsReview/DataStructuresNotes.md

         3. For each neighboring node, we calculate the distance by summing the total edges that lead ti the node we're checking from the starting node.
         4. If the new total distance to a node is less than the previous total, we store the new shorter distance for that node.

+- Dynamic Programming: A method for solving a complex problem by breaking it down into a collection of simpler subproblems, solving each of those subproblems just once, and storing their solutions. (think of it more like divide and conquer).